jakehoward/writing/complexity.md

 A complex system can be measured by the number of possible states it can be in.
 Therefore, if you take more complex things and put them together, you will have a more complex system than if you take simple things and put them together.

+#### Summary of measuring complexity

+Hopefully I've given the thin end of the wedge for thinking about how you might measure the complexity of a system objectively.
+It very quickly gets very difficult to put actual numbers against real world systems.
+However, what's much easier is to ask "if I take action X, will it _increase_ or _decrease_ the complexity?", where X may be: add some code, delete some code, use some database, add a feature, etc.

 ## More ideas, concepts and materials to enrich your thinking around complexity